manatee-project/manatee/CONTRIBUTING.md

-# Contributing to PrivacyGo Data Clean Room
+# Contributing to ManaTEE

-We happily welcome contributions to the PGDCR.
-We use [GitHub Issues](https://github.com/tiktok-privacy-innovation/PrivacyGo-DataCleanRoom/issues) to track community reported issues and [GitHub Pull Requests](https://github.com/tiktok-privacy-innovation/PrivacyGo-DataCleanRoom/pulls) for accepting changes.
+We happily welcome contributions to the ManaTEE.
+We use [GitHub Issues](https://github.com/manatee-project/manatee/issues) to track community reported issues and [GitHub Pull Requests](https://github.com/manatee-project/manatee/pulls) for accepting changes.

 Read our [Code of Coduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.